Cheers to the heartland: Neighbourhood bars rock, from Sengkang to Clementi

 In the heart of Clementi, the neon sign of cafe-restaurant Get Some beckons residents to what might be the buzziest block in the area.
 Flanked by Housing Board buildings, this establishment is best known for its extensive selection of craft beers on tap.

-Mr Sathya Prakash, a 28-year old Clementi resident who was enjoying a glass of the Lavender Earl Grey Blonde Ale here, says: “I was surprised to find a craft beer bar with reasonable prices and a good selection of all these different types of beers on tap beside an HDB block, of all places.”
+Mr Sathya Prakash, a 28-year-old Clementi resident who was enjoying a glass of the Lavender Earl Grey Blonde Ale here, says: “I was surprised to find a craft beer bar with reasonable prices and a good selection of all these different types of beers on tap beside an HDB block, of all places.”

 Get Some features a rotation of craft beers on tap – the majority from local breweries – instead of the usual Heineken and Tiger.
 Most of the craft beers on tap cost between $10 and $25 a pint, with the upper range reserved for special brews.